Feeling adventurous? Six disruptive tech stocks

 - 52-week range: 88 cents to $2.26 a share

 Drone Delivery's pilot project to fly supplies between the Northern Ontario communities of Moosonee and Moose Factory is an important step toward developing a commercial delivery service using unmanned aerial vehicles, says Mr. Taylor.
-The Toronto-based company recently obtained federal approval to fly its drones without having to be in the line of sight of a ground-based operator.
+The Toronto-based company recently obtained federal approval to fly its drones for testing without having to be in the line of sight of a ground-based operator.
 The drone technology is disruptive to traditional shipping methods, including helicopters and couriers, and could open new markets in northern communities that have "super high cost of goods," he notes.
 The firm doesn't have direct rivals, but "Amazon will probably be a longer-term competitor," he says.
 Drone Delivery will have revenue this year but won't be profitable yet, he says.
 "You are buying into the future."

 - The pick: Nubeva Technologies Ltd. (NBVA-X)